 Jagua Gel (What It Is And How It Relates To Henna)

-Jagua gel is a similar method that has grown in popularity and is similar to henna, although offers its own set of benefits.
-Both are naturally derived ingredients that are sourced in their native regions, able to be done by beginners and professionals alike.
+Jagua gel is a similar method that has gained popularity and shares similarities with henna, although it offers its own distinct set of benefits.

 Jagua gel and henna have been used traditionally for years to create intricate markings on the hands, palms, and feet for celebratory and momentous occasions.
-Recently, it has also become a trendy method used to create temporary tattoos based on the lasting power it has on the skin.

-What is jagua gel and how does it relate to henna?
-Jagua gel and henna are similar in the sense they are both naturally derived and provide a temporary stain to the skin that lasts for several weeks.
+Jagua gel and henna are similar in the sense that they are both naturally derived and provide a temporary stain to the skin that lasts for several weeks.
 While jagua gel is derived from the jagua fruit, henna is derived from the henna plant, and they both come from different parts of the world.

 What Is Jagua Gel?

-The jagua fruit extract is deep in color, and the gel is often a shade of black or blue-black which is similar to the coloring of a traditional black tattoo.
+The jagua fruit extract is deep in color, and the gel is often a shade of black or blue-black, which is similar to the coloring of a traditional black tattoo.

-Because of the deep color, the gel is able to be applied topically onto the skin and the dark color penetrates the skin to leave a stain behind.
-The stain lasts between 1-3 weeks, while naturally fading over time.
+Due to its deep color, the gel can be applied topically to the skin, allowing the dark color to penetrate and leave a stain behind.

 Jagua Gel Application Process

-Jagua gel is applied to the top of the skin most commonly with a bottle and blunt-end needle applicator.
 The skin is not pierced during a jagua gel application, unlike it would be with a permanent tattoo.

-Depending on where and the type of application, jagua gel can also be applied with a brush applicator.
-There are also methods using a henna cone to apply the gel, as well.
-However, in order to have a precise application with intricate details, the preferred method is to use the bottle and needle applicator technique.
+There are also methods that use a henna cone to apply the gel.
+However, to achieve a precise application with intricate details, the preferred method is to use the bottle and needle applicator technique.

-Jagua gel must be applied onto dry skin for the staining to take effect, and for a clean application.
-After the design is completed on the skin, the jagua gel will need to remain on the skin, unmoved, for about two hours to ensure it is fully dry and the stain is absorbed.
+After the design is completed on the skin, the jagua gel must remain in place, undisturbed, for approximately two hours to ensure it is fully dry and the stain is absorbed.

-After the two hours are complete, the excess gel is gently washed away with warm water to reveal a soft stain.
-The color will develop over the following 48 hours as it oxidizes to become deeper and more visible.
+After the two hours are complete, the excess gel is gently washed away with warm water, revealing a soft stain.

 Jagua Gel Maintenance